lucasmro/BrazilianPhoneValidator/README.md

-* - NOTE: Usually, you should download the incremental version of the file, but you can remove all the content from the data directory and create the dataset by your self.
+* - NOTE: Usually, you should download the incremental version of the file, but you can remove all the content from the data directory and create the dataset by yourself.
 In this case, start processing the general version of the file and its incremental files successively.*

 ####Processing the dataset